pydantic/pydantic/docs/usage/models.md

 ```py
 assert user.__fields_set__ == {'id'}
 ```
-The fields which were supplied when user was initialised:
+The fields which were supplied when user was initialised.
 ```py
 assert user.dict() == dict(user) == {'id': 123, 'name': 'Jane Doe'}
 ```